How to Change the Ignition Coil in Your Portable Generator Step-By-Step Guide

 Finally Adjustment

 With everything in place, rotate the flywheel until the magnet lines up with the ignition coil.
-To make sure it’s spaced correctly grab a business card and cut it in half lengthwise.
+To make sure it’s spaced correctly, grab a business card and cut it in half lengthwise.
 Use one half as a spacer between the ignition coil and the magnet.

-Loosen the two bolts slightly so that the ignition coil fits snugly against the magnet then give those bolts a good, final tightening with your 10-millimeter socket.
+Loosen the two bolts slightly so that the ignition coil fits snugly against the magnet, then give those bolts a good, final tightening with your 10-millimeter socket.

 Now, rotate the flywheel to make sure the ignition coil isn’t hitting or rubbing against any part of the flywheel or magnet.

-Step 7: Reconnect the Wires
+Step 6: Reconnect the Wires

-Step 8: Replace the Cover or Housing
+Step 7: Replace the Cover or Housing

+Start by reattaching any recoil pull starter covers you removed during disassembly and carefully placing them back in their original positions.
 Use a 10-millimeter socket again and tighten them securely, but be careful not to overtighten, as it may cause damage.

-Reattach the spark plug wire to the spark plug.
+Reattach the spark plug wire boot to the spark plug.
 This connection is crucial for proper ignition and generator operation.

-Step 10: Test the Generator
+Final Test the Generator

 Proper testing and maintenance will keep your generator running smoothly for a long time to come. issues.